About Iris Orsini

 Back in Germany for schooling | 1972

-To summarize: my mom’s health has cycled through many medical interventions.
+To summarize what I’ve witnessed: my mom’s health has cycled through many medical interventions.
 Her count of anesthesias is up to ~24 and includes a thyroidectomy, a couple of vertebrae fusions plus a recent bout with colon cancer.
 I have witnessed her endure far too many surgeries recommended by white lab coat experts.
-Now 86, she’s outlived her siblings and lives with in fear of the next diagnosis.
+Now 86, she’s outlived her siblings and lives in fear of the next diagnosis.
 My father, now 88, has also undergone a dozen major surgeries — procedures that extended life without healing restoration; he endures in a pain filled body.
-Their current elder care needs informs how we can stay organized between teams of doctors.
+Their current needs informs how I hope we can stay organized for elder care (and own care).

 Becoming Trained and Productive